rebelsky/sams-assorted-musings-reflections/cnix-binary-search-2.md

 0 elements.
 If you were willing to devote the computing resources, I'd also test an array with `INT_MAX` values, presumably 0 through `INT_MAX-1`.

 Good answer!
-I bet Sun wishes that they hand you on staff.
+I bet Sun wishes that they had you on staff.
 Then they wouldn't have screwed up binary search in Java.
 Other than "really small" and "really large", what other size arrays would you test?
 Ah, you jumping up and down.